Best TDCS devices of 2019: Review of the top tDCS devices this year

 Please note that some of the links on this page are ‘paid links.’
 I will receive a small portion of the sale from any purchase made through the links.
 I use money earned from affiliate links to financially support this website so that I can continue to create high quality educational content for my readers.

-*Ratings are based on a 5-point scale and incorporate length of time on the market, quality of the device, cost, ease of use of the product, international availability, and customer reviews from various websites.
+*Ratings are based on a 5-point scale and incorporate length of time on the market, quality of the device, cost, product’s ease of use, availability, and customer reviews from various websites.

-Disclaimer: The information and devices displayed on this site are not intended to treat, cure, or prevent any medical disease, and this article is not considered to be medical advice.
+The information and devices displayed on this site are not intended to treat, cure, or prevent any medical disease, and this article is not considered to be medical advice.
 If a reader decides to purchase and use a tDCS machine, it is his or her responsibility to use it correctly and safely and ensure that it works correctly.
 You should speak with your doctor if you have medical questions and should seek medical attention if you have a medical problem.

 Please note I received the caputron tdcs device as a complementary gift from the manufacturer.
 This did not influence my decision in including the device in the review.